 - It is also worth considering that during winter the Eurasian landbridge is going through regions experiencing very low temperatures.
 This is not suitable for certain cargo types and would require temperature control equipment.

 In spite of these challenges, the prospects of the Eurasian Landbridge remain positive.
-For China, an opportunity to develop the interior provinces and avoid congestion at the coastal ports could also be partially fulfilled by the Eurasian Landbridge.
-In January 2008 a long-distance service called the “Beijing-Hamburg Container Express” was inaugurated along with a service to Duisburg in 2009.
+For China, the Eurasian Landbridge could partially fulfill an opportunity to develop the interior provinces and avoid congestion at the coastal ports.
+In January 2008, a long-distance service called the “Beijing-Hamburg Container Express” was inaugurated along with a service to Duisburg in 2009.
 The 10,000 km (6,200 miles) service takes 15 days to link the Chinese capital to the German port city, going through Mongolia, the Russian Federation, Belarus, and Poland.
 The maritime journey covering the same markets would take about 30 days.
 In 2014 the longest commercial rail service in the world was achieved when a train carrying 82 containers traveled from the city of Yiwu (a major manufacturing cluster in Zhejiang Province) to Madrid, a journey of 12,800 km that took 21 days.
-In 2017, the first service between Yiwu and London using the channel tunnel took place in 16 days.
+In 2017, the first service between Yiwu and London using the channel tunnel took 16 days.
 Since then, regular rail services have been established between China and several European cities.
 It is, however, difficult to assess which services are profitable and which are simply subsidized for a promotional purpose (up to 50% of the transportation costs are subsidized in some cases).
 The expectation is that these subsidies will attract cargoes.